 4) FLOWER POWER - Guests aren't the only ones who will be thirsty at your wedding.
 Many flowers simply won't hold up to the sweltering sun.
 When selecting flowers, make sure you've chosen hearty florals that will hold up in the summer heat.
 Also, make sure your florist is armed with plenty of staff so they can wait as long as possible to set up.
 This will keep your flowers fresh and beautiful.
 Ask your floral designer for their recommendations of what flowers hold up best in the heat in your part of the world.

-Through her namesake company, Rosemary Hattenbach has produced countless spectacular celebrations.
+Through her namesake company, Rosemary Hattenbach produces spectacular celebrations.